JulianKeller/makeRepo/README.md

 # Make Repo
 This bash script creates a new git repository on your local machine and pushes it to GitHub.
+It will create a blank README.md and .gitignore automatically.
+It will also prompt you if you wish to create any other files.

 ## Requirements
 Unix Environment